-5 million tourists.
-That’s like if the entire population of Finland boarded airplanes and all flew to another, already over-populated, country.
-With such a figure in mind it can be difficult to imagine that there really are places to go in India that are well off the beaten path.
+In 2017, 10 million tourists traveled to India, and it's not going to slow down.
+With such a figure in mind, it can be difficult to imagine that there really are places to go in India that are well off the beaten path.
 But the secret beauty of India is that one moment you can feel in the middle of all the hubbub only to turn a corner and enter into the unknown.

 Luckily, the millions of visitors to the nation tend to all congregate in what is known as the Golden Triangle – Delhi, Agra, and Jaipur.
 While there is definitely something to be said for these cities, much of the magic of the country is to be found away from the non-stop tourist hustle.
 Taking a leap off the well-worn path may seem daunting at first, but the benefits of the more authentic experience are certainly worth exploring.

 Here are six ways to get out into this massive country and see some of the myriad wonders that India has to offer.

 There is no question that Goa is India’s most popular beach stop and after a few minutes on its picturesque beaches there is no wonder why.
 But with beauty and accessibility come the tourists, the chains, and the lingering question of whether or not paradise has been tainted.
 If you want to really get away from it all the Andaman Islands, closer to Myanmar than India, are famous for their untouched beauty, clear-blue seas, and abundantly lush hillsides.

 If cultural immersion is what you are after, then heading to the spots favored by the locals is a fascinating look at how Indians holiday.
 Yes, this path maybe a little more worn but it is worn by a different set than the packaged Euros.
 Generally, the locals tend to favor destinations that allow a break from the heat by heading to the cool and quaint hill stations.